Definition: Revision (n): Condition sparking procrastination among writers.

 4. Explore a local restaurant or roadside stall and dedicate 30minutes towards chosen chapter

-When travelling on my own options 1 and 2 have been great.
-However, I was travelling with a bunch of work friends and my husband.
+When traveling on my own options 1 and 2 have been great.
+However, I was traveling with a bunch of work friends and my husband.
 The last think I wanted was to wake up early or stay up late.

 If this happens to you, don’t stress.
 Each trip is different, respect the journey.
 Keep in mind there is always something that will work, so make sure you find that perfect fit no matter what.
 No excuses.
 Opportunities are right there in front of you, seize them with both hands.
 Always.